crcn/mojo.js/docs2/views/decorators/README.md

 #### Properties

-- `[sectionName]` - name of the section
+- `[sectionName]` - name of the section.
-  - `itemViewClass` - class to instantiate for each item in the source collection.
+  - `modelViewClass` - class to instantiate for each item in the source collection.
   - `source` - the source collection.
 This can be a `string`, or reference to a [collection](../../data-binding/collections).
   - `transform` - `function` which transforms the `source` item
   - `filter` - filters out items from the source collection